 On behalf of the Board, I would like to take this opportunity to convey our appreciation to our shareholders as well as other stakeholders for their continuous trust and support.
-I would also like to thank my Board of Directors for their guidance, and the management and staff of the Solid Group for their continuous commitment and dedication without which we would not be where we are today.
+I would like to thank the Board of Directors, the management and employees of Solid Group for their continuous commitment and dedication without which we would not be where we are today.

-MR. KER MIN CHOO
+MR. KER MIN CHOO MANAGING DIRECTOR